Category Archives: Feminism

 Perhaps the statement that was most offensive was the idea that you have absolutely no respect for a man who will not fight you under any circumstances.
 Although swords or pistols at dawn is no longer considered an acceptable way to settle a disagreement, men still use their fists when they ‘take it outside’ but this usually happens only when they’re drunk.
 Christians will point out that Jesus refused to fight when they came to arrest him and also refused to let others fight on his behalf, and he seems to get plenty of respect.
 Pacifists like Ghandi and MLK are certainly worthy of respect, but Peterson’s comments were directed at conflict between two individuals, not the phenomenon of non-violent resistance on a grand scale, which can be an effective method of fighting injustice.
 People who freak out at any mention of physical aggression need to appreciate that the threat of violence by the state is what creates the safe bubble they live in.

 Perhaps the most disturbing aspect of Peterson’s comments was the way he used the word “control” as applied to “crazy women.”
 This got backs up for pretty obvious reasons.
 The long history of men exerting control* over women, coupled with more recent memories of men who still try to do so, makes many of us feel hurt and angry.
-This was insensitive at the very least, but I would give Peterson the benefit of the doubt and assume he would consider rephrasing that idea if he could.
+This comment could be considered insensitive, but I would give Peterson the benefit of the doubt and assume he’d reconsider the way he phrased that particular thought.
 If this was the only thing I’d heard from Peterson, in a hit piece intended to paint him as a monster, I might think he was one, but having listened to the way he talks about his own family, its clear he isn’t.
 He expresses profound admiration and respect for his wife, loves his family deeply and is very grateful to and for them.
 Jordan Peterson says lots of things very well, so if he sometimes says something poorly, I’m not going to get my knickers all in a twist.
-Jordan Peterson has become a public figure who has many admirers and many detractors.
-Those on the far left dislike that he makes reasonable arguments against their extreme views.
-Its fine to attack his ideas, but calling him a ‘nazi’ is unworthy, unhelpful, unkind, and incorrect.
-Calling a critic who calls him a nazi “crazy” is not an entirely unreasonable position.
+Jordan Peterson has become a public figure who has many, many admirers and a few loud detractors.
+Those on the far left dislike that he makes reasonable arguments against their most extreme views.
+It’s fine to attack his ideas, but calling him a ‘nazi’ is unworthy, unhelpful, unkind, and incorrect.
+On the other hand, calling a critic who calls him a nazi “crazy” is not an entirely unreasonable position.
 He may be a public figure, but he is also a human being and his critics are no less flawed.

-It is fair to say that on the big five personality traits, Dr. Peterson is very low on the ‘agreeableness’ trait.
-Agreeable people are nice, and easy to deal with, so its natural that we want other people to be agreeable.
-However, people who are too agreeable tend to be doormats and others walk all over them.
+I don’t know Peterson’s big five personality profile, but I suspect he might score below average on the ‘agreeableness’ trait.
+Agreeable people are nice, and easy to deal with, so its natural that we all want other people to be agreeable.
+However, I can tell you from personal experience that people who are too agreeable tend to be doormats and others tend to walk all over them.
 If a couple is having a dispute with a landlord or tradesperson, the partner who is less agreeable is the one who is best suited to handle that conflict.
 As a society, we prefer agreeable people because they are easier to control*, but we need to understand the dark side of being agreeable, and develop more appreciation for the utility of disagreeableness.
 If Rosa Parks was more agreeable, she wouldn’t have been arrested.

-We already pathologize the personality trait of introversion and celebrate extroverts.
-Its one thing to value agreeableness, but those who demand political correctness and seek to police and prohibit disagreeable speech and thought are on a very slippery slope.
+Its fine to appreciate agreeableness, but those who demand political correctness and seek to police and prohibit disagreeable speech and thought are on a very slippery slope.
+We already pathologize introversion and celebrate extroverts.
 Demanding that everyone behave in an agreeable way is very dangerous, and legislating it is far worse.
 When George Orwell wrote “If you want a vision of the future, imagine a boot stamping on a human face – forever.” the person under that boot would be an agreeable person, so be very careful what you wish for.

 If there was ever a cultural moment that made it perfectly clear that western civilization is well and truly swirling around the bowl, it must be this week’s FHRITP incident, which was well documented by all the major Canadian news outlets.
 Some dude old enough to know better lost his job for his horrid conduct and the police say they can and will arrest perpetrators. of this bizzare, moronic prank.